Building Industry Consulting Service International

 “Artificial intelligence and edge computing are not going to replace the infrastructure,” Daniels emphasizes.
 “They’re redefining it.
 The future really depends on how well we build the physical layer beneath this digital innovation.”

-BICSI’s standards are being deliberately oriented to this reality: helping ensure designs are AI-ready, resilient under stress, and mindful of sustainability and total cost of ownership over time.
+BICSI’s standards are deliberately oriented to this reality: helping ensure designs are AI-ready, resilient under stress, and mindful of sustainability and total cost of ownership over time.
 The goal, as Daniels summarizes it, “is really simple—build infrastructure that performs today and adapts tomorrow.”

 Conferences, Networking, and a Reimagined Learning Ecosystem